 IPS e.max ZirCAD is a yttrium-stabilized zirconium oxide block.
-It is suitable for indications that require high strength, such
+It is suitable for indications that require high strength, such as posterior bridges.

 IPS e.max ZirCAD demonstrates the high final strength typical for zirconium oxide (>900 MPa).
 After the IPS e.max ZirCAD frameworks are milled in the inLab or inLab MC-XL System, they are sintered in the Programat S1 high-termperature furnace.
 During sintering, the framework shrinks to its final size and obtains its high fracture toughness.

 After that, the frameworks are conventionally veneered using the IPS e.max Ceram layering ceramic or pressed over using IPS e.max ZirPress.
 IPS e.max ZirCAD is indicated for long-span bridges for both the anterior and posterior regions.
 This also includes primary components for the telescope technique, implant superstructures as well as copings.

 IPS e.max ZirCAD frameworks may now also be used in conjunction with the high-strength IPS e.max CAD lithium disilicate glass-ceramic (LS2).
 In this context, an IPS e.max CAD veneering structure is fused to a zirconium oxide framework by means of an innovative fusion glass-ceramic.

 IPS e.max ZirCAD is available in nine block sizes and three shades (MO 0, MO 1, MO 2).
 The smaller blocks are used for copings, the larger ones for long-span bridge frameworks or for stack milling.